Market Tour with Sweet Rose Creamery chef Shiho Yoshikawa

 Chef Yoshikawa frequents farms like Coleman, Maggie's, and Windrose.

 Yoshikawa notices sweet potatoes and references her favorite application, sweet potato paste swirled in black sesame ice cream.
-Mutsu, a tart Japanese apple from Windrose Farm, joins fennel in sorbet.
+Mutsu, a tart Japanese apple from Windrose Farm, joins fennel sorbet.
 Jonas apples from See Canyon also join her haul.

 Tags: